uhppoted/uhppoted-app-wild-apricot/README.md

   --with-pin     Optionally includes the card keypad PIN field in the retrieved ACL.
 Defaults
                  to false.

+  --lockfile     Optionally specifies the path to the lockfile used to serialize ACL requests.
+Defaults
+                 to <workdir>/.wild-apricot/uhppoted-uhppoted-app-wild-apricot.lock.

   --workdir      Directory for working files, in particular the tokens, revisions, etc. Defaults to:
                  - /var/uhppoted on Linux